lbrandy/lbrandy.github.com/_posts/pub/2009-07-06-computational-performance-a-beginners-case-study.md

 **Vertical.** You will load up the first element, like before, and get the 15 elements to his right "for free".
 You promptly ignore those 15 elements, and proceed to jump down to the next row (say, 4096 elements away, if that is the width of the row).
 You will then load up the second element of the first column, including his cache line (the 15 elements to his right), compute only him, and proceed to the third element.
 And so on.

 In the horizontal case, you load up all 16 elements and use them.
 In the vertical case, you are loading up 16 elements to compute only one of them.
-On average, each element is loaded ONCE in the horizontal case, and each element is loaded 16 times in the vertical case (computed once, ignored 15x).
-T<strong>his means you are doing 16x as many memory to cache loads in the vertical case.</strong>
+On average, each element is loaded ONCE in the horizontal case, and each element is loaded 16 times in the vertical case (computed once, ignored 15x). <strong>This means you are doing 16x as many memory to cache loads in the vertical case.</strong>

 This hypothesis is immediately appealing because 16x is on the same order of magnitude of the timing differences we've seen.<strong> It also explains why compiler optimizations don't help the vertical.</strong> If we are entirely cache bound, removing unnecessary instructions isn't going to help.